Neutral reportage: Edwards v. National Audubon Society

 The case of Edwards v.
 National Audubon Society in 1977 is largely recognised as the first major case in which the idea of neutral reporting was used.
 The case concerned the reporting of a dispute between the National Audubon Society and a group of scientists that it had accused of being paid to lie by pesticide companies regarding the effects of pesticides on birds.
 The New York Times, while attempting to report both sides of the dispute, was sued by several of the scientists.
 A federal appellate court recognised that the reporting was both neutral and in the public interest.

 United States law

 The neutral reportage privilege has not been widely adopted by all states and courts.
-U.S. District Judge Marilyn Patel stated that "there is a great deal of inconsistency among state court decisions" In 2006, during the case of Mc Call vs. Courier Journal, the Kentucky Supreme Court rejected the defense stating it had not been approved by the U.S. Supreme Court, which in turn refused to review the case.
-In 2004, Pennsylvania Supreme Court ruled that neither the Pennsylvania constitution nor the United States constitution provided such a defense.
+U.S. District Judge Marilyn Patel stated that "there is a great deal of inconsistency among state court decisions" In 1981, during the case of McCall vs. Courier Journal, the Kentucky Supreme Court rejected the defense stating it had not been approved by the U.S. Supreme Court, which in turn refused to review the case.
+In 2004, Pennsylvania Supreme Court ruled that neither the Pennsylvania constitution nor the United States Constitution provided such a defense.
 These two states together with Michigan, New York and California have rejected the defense while Florida is among the few states that has accepted it.
 Whereas in Illinois one appellate court recognised the principle and another did not demonstrating the inconsistency of the defense even within the same state.